JENiN2/github_projects_diagram/README.md

 ## Description

 A program for automatically uploading information about projects on GitHub, with the highest number of stars.
 Based on the downloaded data, builds a visual diagram.
-You can choose one of eight programming languages
+You can choose one of eight programming languages: Python, JavaScript, Ruby, C, Java, Perl, Haskell and Go.

 #### Technologies